MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/read-about-the-biztalk-adapter-for-sql-server-adapter-binding-properties.md

 ---
+description: "Learn more about: Read about the BizTalk Adapter for SQL Server adapter binding properties"
 title: "Read about the BizTalk Adapter for SQL Server adapter binding properties | Microsoft Docs" ms.custom: "" ms.date: "01/18/2019"